Tuan Tuan and Yuan Yuan: Tuan Tuan

 In October 2022, it was reported that one of the pandas, Tuan Tuan, was suffering from a serious health condition in his brain.
 In response, the ROC government (under DPP control since 2016) sought help and invited veterinary experts from mainland China to assess Tuan Tuan's situation as he moved into end-of-life care.
 Tuan Tuan was euthanized on November 19, 2022, after suffering multiple seizures brought on by lesions on his brain.

 Offspring

-Yuan Yuan gave birth to a cub on July 6, 2013, at the Taipei Zoo.
+Yuan Yuan gave birth to a cub on July 6, 2013, at Taipei Zoo.
 The female cub was nicknamed Yuan Zai (also pronounced in Taiwanese Hokkien as Inn-a).
 Yuan Zai has several meanings: rice ball, and also '(Yuan) Yuan's child'.
-On October 26, at the zoo's 99th anniversary ceremony, the baby panda was officially named Yuan Zai after a naming activity that saw 60% of the votes go to the cub's nickname.
+On October 26, at the zoo's 99th anniversary ceremony, the cub was officially named Yuan Zai after a naming activity that saw 60% of the votes go to the cub's nickname.
 She was also presented an honorary citizen's card on that day.
 As Tuan Tuan and Yuan Yuan were sent to Taiwan in exchange for two Formosan sika deer and two Taiwan serows, the cub does not need to be returned.

-On June 28, 2020, a second cub was born at the Taipei zoo.
-This cub was named Yuan Bao.
+On 28 June 2020, another female cub, which was named Yuan Bao, was born at Taipei Zoo.